-To further highlight what Tesla has done with its Powerwall, continued research by Toyota and a team at Stanford University, are implementing the use of Artificial Intelligence (AI) to help improve the charging speed of solar powered cars.
-The utilization of new machine learning methods helps increase the rate batteries recharge and improve the processes in solar powered cars.
+To further highlight what Tesla has done with its Powerwall, continued research by Toyota and a team at Stanford University, are implementing the use of Artificial Intelligence (AI) to help improve the charging speed of solar-powered cars.
+The utilization of new machine learning methods helps increase the rate of batteries recharge and improve the processes in solar-powered cars.

 The Tech, Glitz, and Gadgets

 There’s no way around it.
 Buyers want luxury, cool technologies, and fun gadgets.
 This goes for the car buying experience as well.
 Another way manufacturers in the solar-powered market are looking to differentiate themselves are with technological advancements.
 These include: